 Hey there, folks!
 Today we’re going to talk about Metadata.
-For the uninitiated, that’s just a fancy way of saying we’re going to talk about data which is focused on other data.
+For those who don’t know, that’s just a fancy way of saying we’re going to talk about data that focuses on other data..

 The topic’s neither as boring nor as useless as you might at first believe, particularly from an SEO standpoint.
-The truth is, a thorough understanding of the metadata on your website is vital if you ever want to properly optimize your site.
+The truth is this: you must thoroughly understand the metadata on your website.
+This understanding is vital if you ever want to properly optimize your site.

 “It’s critical that marketers understand the metadata that drives search engine optimization,” explains SEO expert Jill Kocher.
 “Without metadata, we weaken our ability to drive consumers from search engines to our sites.
-The metadata we use most for SEO speaks to search engines directly from each page crawled, to communicate important information or request a specific action from the search engines.”
+The metadata we use most for SEO speaks directly to search engines.
+It does this from each page they crawl.
+This metadata communicates important information.
+It can also ask search engines to take a specific action.

 Metadata, then, is the means by which websites ‘talk’ to search engines behind the scenes.
 It’s how your website identifies itself to Google, how it quantifies and categorizes itself on the SERP.
 You’re starting to see why it’s so important now, aren’t you?